 The second quote sums up the entire purpose of occult secret societies: to seek godliness through the knowledge of the Mysteries.

-The symbolism of these sculptures is therefore extremely powerful and revealing: Civilization, the force behind nations, politics, culture, economics and citizenship is guarded by the symbol of the Mysteries.
+The symbolism of these sculptures is therefore extremely powerful and revealing: Civilization, the force behind nations, politics, culture, economics, and citizenship is guarded by the symbol of the Mysteries.
 The statue basically says: Secret societies have guided the evolution of civilization since ancient times and will continue to do so.

 The Star of Ishtar

-Embedded in the floor, at a central point of the Library, is an eight pointed star, a symbol known as the star of Ishtar.
+Embedded in the floor, at a central point of the Library, is an eight-pointed star, a symbol known as the star of Ishtar.

 To most people, the Los Angeles Public Library is nothing more than a functional building, which happens to be beautifully ornamented.
 When one understands the occult symbolism displayed around the complex, the Library turns into a temple of illumination, dedicated to occult mysteries and Masonic principles.
-It is a celebration of the accomplishments of the luciferian elite and of the prevailing of its occult philosophy.
+It is a celebration of the accomplishments of the Luciferian elite and of the prevailing of its occult philosophy.
 The fact that the library is dedicated to secret societies, despite the fact that the LAPL is publicly funded, tells volumes about the true nature of America’s power.

 After reading this article, some might ask: “If seeking knowledge is a Luciferian trait, and if Lucifer is traditionally associated with evil, does it mean that seeking knowledge is wrong?”.
 Heck no. Seeking knowledge will never be wrong and being ignorant will never be right.
 Knowledge leads to wisdom and discernment while ignorance leads to confusion and bewilderment.
 Furthermore, it is only by fully understanding the forces at work in the world that one becomes in a position to truly accomplish good in society.
 Conversely, an ignorant person can easily be manipulated by deceivers to become their unknowing accomplices.
-No matter what term is used to describe the search of Truth, it will always be the noblest of deeds, regardless of one’s creed or religion.
+No matter what term is used to describe the search for Truth, it will always be the noblest of deeds, regardless of one’s creed or religion.
 The faculties of learning and understanding are not the exclusivity of one group of people.
 They are gifts endowed to all humans and it is our duty to make the most of them.
 The most important thing to consider is this: Do you use knowledge to guide, inspire and enlighten or do you use it to control, manipulate and deceive?
 We have seen in previous articles how the elite uses their knowledge to manipulate the masses.
 What will you do with yours?